strimzi/kafka-kubernetes-config-provider/README.md

 option=${secrets:my-namespace/my-secret:my-key}
 ```

-Following example shows how to use it in Kafka Consumer consuming from Apache Kafka cluster on Kubernetes using Strimzi:
+The following example shows how to use it in a Kafka Consumer consuming from Apache Kafka cluster on Kubernetes using Strimzi:

 1) Deploy your Kafka cluster with TLS authentication enabled
 2) Create KafkaUser resource using TLS authentication
-3) In your consumer properties, use following options to load the public key of the CA used by the Apache Kafka cluster and the user certificates for authentication
+3) In your consumer properties, use the following options to load the public key of the CA used by the Apache Kafka cluster and the user certificates for authentication
     ```properties
     config.providers=secrets,configmaps
     config.providers.secrets.class=io.strimzi.kafka.KubernetesSecretConfigProvider